thatsOven/sorting-visualizer/README.md

 - `fn(arrays: list[list]) -> list[Value]`: set this function to properly convert your array in a list of `Value`s that the visualizer can work with;
 - `idxFn(idx: int, aux: list) -> int`: this function can be set to adapt the highlighted indices to the resulting `list[Value]` for visualization purposes.

+You can mark arrays as not containing elements from the original array by using `sortingVisualizer.setNonOrigAux(*arrays)`, this will allow for better visualizations.
+Note that this method automatically marks the algorithm as [using dynamic aux](#adding-new-shuffles) since this requires dynamic computations.

 Deleting an array, or making it go out of scope, while the array is being visualized, will automatically remove the array from the visualization thanks to the dedicated garbage collector.

 You can also disable highlights from a given array using the `sortingVisualizer.setInvisibleArray(array: list[Value])` method.
 ## Using rotations and pivot selections provided by the visualizer
 To fetch a specific rotation or pivot selection algorithm, `sortingVisualizer.getPivotSelection(id: Optional[int] = None, name: Optional[str] = None)` and `sortingVisualizer.getRotation(id: Optional[int] = None, name: Optional[str] = None)` can be used.
 You can either pass the name of the algorithm to the function, like this: